 Introduction

 In the lab training of Optoelectronics Devices I, we have analyzed and simulated the performance of Distributed Bragg Reflector (DBR) and Fabry Perot filter for various materials used in their fabrication with the help of Openfilters Software.
-After that we have seen the performance of the DBR mirrors and Fabry Perot filter, which is fabricated at Institute of Nanostructure Technologies and Analytics (INA) and correlate it with the simulated outcomes.
+After that we have seen the performance of the DBR mirrors and Fabry-Pérot filter, which is fabricated at Institute of Nanostructure Technologies and Analytics (INA) and correlate it with the simulated outcomes.
 It is done with the help of OOIBase 32 Software.

 Fundamentals

-Reflection
+Reflection, refraction and diffraction

-is the change in the direction of the wave at the interface of two different medium such that the wave is returned to the same medium from which it is originated.
+Reflection is the change in the direction of the wave at the interface of two different medium such that the wave is returned to the same medium from which it is originated.

-is the phenomena where the direction of the wave passing from one medium to another medium gradually changes.
+Refraction is the phenomena where the direction of the wave passing from one medium to another medium gradually changes.

-is the phenomena of bending of wave when it encounters an obstacle or a slit during its propagation.
+Diffraction is the phenomena of bending of wave when it encounters an obstacle or a slit during its propagation.

 Snell’s Law

-is used to describe the relationship between the angle of incidence and refraction when the wave passes through a boundary between two different medium, such as water, glass and air.
+Snell’s law is used to describe the relationship between the angle of incidence and refraction when the wave passes through a boundary between two different medium, such as water, glass and air.

 Where n1 & n2 is the refractive indices of 1st medium(air) and 2nd medium(glass) respectively